rust-lang/rfcs/text/3263-precise-pre-release-deps.md

 [drawbacks]: #drawbacks

  * This could break some build.
 A code that was using a most recent pre-release version could not compile anymore.
  * It's make Cargo have a different behavior for version field between a pre-release and a release.
+Making both maintenance of Cargo harder but also could confuse user of Rust.
  * It's a change that affect the whole Rust ecosystem.

 # Rationale and alternatives